Aliases for TLR10 Gene

 GeneCards Summary for TLR10 Gene

 TLR10 (Toll Like Receptor 10) is a Protein Coding gene.
 Diseases associated with TLR10 include Theileriasis and Tonsillitis.
-Among its related pathways are Diseases of Immune System and HIV Life Cycle.
-GO annotations related to this gene include transmembrane signaling receptor activity.
+Among its related pathways are Toll-like receptor signaling pathway and Akt Signaling.
+Gene Ontology (GO) annotations related to this gene include transmembrane signaling receptor activity.
 An important paralog of this gene is TLR1.

 UniProtKB/Swiss-Prot for TLR10 Gene